Avoid Christmas Decor Hazards and Injuries

-Never leave live candles unattended
+Never leave burning candles unattended

 Decorate your front porch and boundary fence

-When you are decorating the exterior of you home, lining your rooftop, front door, walkway and boundary fence with pretty white lights, make sure you aren’t leaving loose strings around for yourself, your guests and your family to trip over.
+When you are decorating the exterior of your home, lining your rooftop, front door, walkway and boundary fence with pretty white lights, make sure you aren’t leaving loose strings around for yourself, your guests and your family to trip over.